Paul Kwilecki: Biography

-Isadore Kwilecki, Paul's grandfather, came to the United States from Prussia in 1866.
+Paul's grandfather, Isadore Kwilecki, came to the United States from Prussia in 1866.
 Settling in Bainbridge, he opened a hardware store handed down in the family until Paul sold it in 1975 to devote himself full-time to photography.
 The Kwileckis were prominent in business and civic affairs.
-Julian, Paul's father, served two terms as mayor of Bainbridge.
+Julian Kwilecki, Paul's father, served two terms as mayor of Bainbridge.

-Paul Kwilecki lived in Bainbridge all his life with the exception of four years of college and graduate school at Emory University in Atlanta.
+Paul Kwilecki lived in Bainbridge for the entirety his life with the exception of four years of college and graduate school at Emory University in Atlanta.
 He majored in literature.
 Returning to Bainbridge in 1950, he took his place behind the counter in the hardware store.
 In 1952, Kwilecki married Charlotte Williford from nearby Camilla, Georgia.
 They had four children - Paul Jr., Susan, Frances, and Elizabeth.

 Kwilecki's interest in photography began at age eight, when he received a developing kit as a birthday gift.
 As a teenager, his acquaintance with images on film expanded as he served as photographer for his high school yearbook and worked as a projectionist in Bainbridge's movie theatre.
 In college, he and a friend published in Life magazine a picture they made of Kappa Alpha Order fraternity members dressed in Confederate regalia.

 When Kwilecki married and began to have children, he put photography aside temporarily, taking it up again in the 1960s.
 He had no formal training and to compensate, wrote to photographers and museum curators across the United States for help and guidance.
 In particular, he developed a lasting relationship with New York City photographer David Vestal, who reviewed and commented upon photographs Kwilecki sent him.

 Over several decades, Kwilecki formulated and executed the project of documenting life in Bainbridge, Georgia.
 Eventually, the value of his work was recognized outside of Decatur County.
 In black and white photographs, and writings about the subjects of the pictures, Paul Kwilecki documented life in the small town of Bainbridge in Decatur County, Georgia.
 Surrounded by farms, swamps, and forests, Bainbridge lies in the southwest corner of Georgia.
-When Kwilecki made his pictures, Decatur County had a population of around 23,000 people, 41% of them African-American.
+When Kwilecki made his pictures, Decatur County had a population of around 23,000 people, 41% of whom were African-American.